Ekkehard-Schulze/precision-temperature-logger/README.md

 2. The main printed circuit board must be coated for water resistance if used in humid conditions.
 We applied the acrylic protective lacquer "PLASTIK 70" from https://www.kontaktchemie.com to operate the device in a 4&nbsp;°C incubator.

+2. The logger can be operated at temperatures between -20&nbsp;°C to +50&nbsp;°C.

 2. Charging must be done between 0&nbsp;°C to 45&nbsp;°C, best at room temperature.

-2. The logger can be operated at temperatures between -20&nbsp;°C to 50&nbsp;°C.

 2. Take note that TMP117 product versions TMP117N and TMP117M are slightly
 less accurate than TMP117A.